aimer63/fire/README.md

   wealth, income, expenses, assets, assets allocation, economic assumptions (returns, inflation), assets and inflation correlation, simulation parameters, portfolio rebalances and market shocks.

   Investment assets are defined in the configuration.
-For each asset you specify `mu`, the sample mean of return rate and `sigma`, the sample standard deviation of return rate.
+For each asset you specify the following; `mu`, the sample mean of return rate and `sigma`, the sample standard deviation of return rate.
   You can find these data for a specific period on several online sources, such as [Yahoo Finance][yahoo-fianance-url], [Investing.com][Investing-url], [Federal Reserve Economic Data][fred-url].

-  Inflation, although not an asset, is defined in this section because it is correlated with assets through a [correlation matrix](/docs/correlation.md), and the mechanism for generating random values for assets return and inflation from `mu` and `sigma` is the same.
+  Inflation, though not an asset, is defined in this section because it is correlated with assets through a [correlation matrix](/docs/correlation.md), and the mechanism for generating random from `mu` and `sigma` is the same is the same for assets and inflation.
   The inflation asset is mandatory because it's used to track all the real values, wealth, expenses...